rejasupotaro/amazon-product-search/README.md

 ## Index Products

 This project indexes products to Elasticsearch.
-If you want to try on your machine, launch Elasticsearch locally and run the document ingestion pipeline against the index you created.
+If you want to try on your machine, launch Elasticsearch locally and run the document indexing pipeline against the index you created.

 ```shell
 $ docker compose up